Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 Legal Terms of Use

-This set of articles provides in-depth comparisons, analysis and evaluations of CRT, LCD, Plasma, DLP, and LCoS display technologies for HDTV and Multimedia displays, including computer monitors, projectors and mobile displays where picture quality and color and gray-scale accuracy are important.
-They are based on in-depth laboratory measurements and scientific analysis using the DisplayMate Multimedia Editions with a Spectroradiometer.
+Written for Consumers and Reviewers, this set of public articles provides expert in-depth display tests, measurements, comparisons, evaluations, and analysis of OLED, LCD, Plasma, DLP, and LCoS display technologies for TV and Multimedia displays, including computer and video monitors and projectors where picture quality and color and gray-scale accuracy are important.
+They are based on in-depth laboratory measurements with advanced scientific data analysis using proprietary diagnostic Test Patterns in our DisplayMate Multimedia Editions with proprietary instrumentation in our world-class DisplayMate Test Lab.
 The articles are written by DisplayMate Technologies President, Dr. Raymond Soneira.
-They have been translated and published in over two dozen consumer video, computer, Professional Audio-Video, and Research publications worldwide.
+They have been published in dozens of Consumer, Video, Computer, Professional Audio-Video, and Research publications worldwide, with an extensive readership that ranges between 300,000 and 1.2 million readers for each article.

-Display Technology News Display Technology Commentary and Analysis
+Display Technology Updates and News Commentary and Analysis

 DisplayMate Technologies President Dr. Raymond Soneira covers short but interesting and timely topics and issues in Display Technology together with unique commentary and analysis.
 Supplements our comprehensive Display Technology article series.